 However, for elite athletes and professional bodybuilders who rely on building size and muscular power, making sure they are consuming the right nutrients can be important.

 With IIFYM, they know exactly what they need to eat to achieve their goals.

-Let’s presume you want to eat a low-carb diet to lose some weight, but you don’t want to be ultra-strict.
+Let’s presume you want to eat a low carb/fat diet to lose some weight, but you don’t want to be ultra-strict.

 Perhaps you want to eat around 100g carbs per day and still plan on including a bit of fruit and some sweet potatoes.

 By using IIFYM principles, you can calculate the amount of carbs, fat, and protein you require and then monitor adherence.

 In this situation, IIFYM can make sure you don’t go over your desired carb intake each day.

 However, there’s no excuse to justify eating poor quality foods such as soda, cakes, and pastries as part of your daily diet.

 Maybe you are interested in a ketogenic diet for medical purposes, so getting the right amount of macronutrients would be critical in this case.